Jorenar/blog/_posts/2021-07-05-vla-pitfalls.md

 ---
 layout: post
-title:  "The (too) many pitfalls of VLA in C"
+title:  "Pitfalls of VLA in C"
 redirect_from:
   - /programming/vla-bad
   - /vla-bad